practical-recommender-systems/moviegeek/README.md

 * Login, go to your account settings and [create an API](https://www.themoviedb.org/settings/api).
 You can access settings by clicking the avatar in the upper right-hand corner (the default is a blue circle with a white logo in it).
 Then you’ll see settings on the left.
-* Create a file in the root directory called ".prs"
+* Create a file in the moviegeek directory called ".prs"
 * Open .prs and add { "themoviedb_apikey": <INSERT YOUR APIKEY HERE>}
 Remember to remove the "<" and ">" When you are finished, the file contents should look something like {"themoviedb_apikey": "6d88c9a24b1bc9a60b374d3fe2cd92ac"}